This section applies only to Claims in the Republic of Ireland

 Considering the wording of Section 8, if there is an inordinate delay, there are likely to be cost penalties.

-It is necessary to obtain a medical report prior to submitting an application to the Injuries Board.
+It is necessary to obtain a Medical Report prior to submitting an application to PIAB.
 It is expected that this will be sought from your treating doctor.
-Factual inaccuracies and incorrect medical assessments in the medical report must be corrected.
-It is extremely important even at this early stage of the claims process that all details must be accurate and that there is no exaggeration of the Claim : otherwise the Claimant runs the risk of offending the provisions of the Civil Liability and Courts Act 2004.
+Factual inaccuracies and incorrect medical assessments in the Medical Report must be corrected.
+It is extremely important even at this early stage of the Claims process that all details must be accurate and that there is no exaggeration of the Claim : otherwise the Claimant runs the risk of offending the provisions of the Civil Liability and Courts Act 2004.
 Again, this is why it is so important that your take legal advice at this early stage.
-Do not assume that you require a Solicitor only if you fail to resolve your Claim through the the InjuriesBoard.ie process.
+Do not assume that you require a Solicitor only if you fail to resolve your Claim through the PIAB process.
 For more information on this subject read our Article Personal Injury Accident Claims 2011 You still need a Solicitor

-The InjuriesBoard.ie application form is known as Form A. It is essential that the application is properly and carefully completed as information on this form may be used in evidence by the Respondent in a future Court action.
-We will ensure that the Respondent is properly named / identified in the Application Form and, more importantly, ensure that the InjuriesBoard.ie have correctly recorded the name of the Respondent properly.
+The PIAB Application Form is known as Form A. It is essential that the Application is properly and carefully completed as information on this Form may be used in evidence by the Respondent in a future Court action.
+We will ensure that the Respondent is properly named / identified in the Application Form and, more importantly, ensure that PIAB have correctly recorded the name of the Respondent properly.
 This is particularly important where it needs to be ascertained whether the Respondent trades personally or under the legal status of a limited liability company.

-The circumstances of the accident section of the form should always be filled out by a Solicitor, who should obtain detailed instructions and complete in brief, the circumstances of the accident, prior to the form being signed by the Claimant.
+The circumstances of the accident section of the Form should always be completed by a Solicitor, who should obtain detailed instructions and complete in brief, the circumstances of the accident, prior to the form being signed by the Claimant.
 This is particularly important in view of the provisions of the Civil Liability and Courts Act 2004.

-Once a claim has been registered, received and complete, the Statute stops running.
-The Statute will not begin to run again until after the claim is released by way of authorisation under Section 14, for a further 6 months.
+Once a Claim has been registered, received and complete, the Statute of Limitations stops running.
+The Statute will not begin to run again until after the Claim is released by way of Authorisation under Section 14, for a further 6 months.

-From notification of the claim the Respondent has a period of 90 days within which to accept or decline the InjuriesBoard.ie assessing the claim.
-If the Respondent consents to the InjuriesBoard.ie assessing the claim, then InjuriesBoard.ie has a period of 9 months from then on to assess the claim.
+From notification of the Claim the Respondent has a period of 90 days within which to accept or decline PIAB assessing the claim.
+If the Respondent consents to PIAB assessing the Claim, then PIAB has a period of 9 months from then on to assess the Claim.
 This period may be extended by a further 6 months on notification to the parties.
 If the 9 nine month period has elapsed and no notification has been received in relation to an extension, then you, the Claimant, are entitled to an immediate Authorisation to commence Court Proceedings.

-If after the 90 days the Respondent declines to have the claim assessed by the InjuriesBoard.ie, then the InjuriesBoard.ie will issue an Authorisation enabling the Claimant to commence Court Proceedings if they so wish.
+If after the 90 days the Respondent declines to have the claim assessed by PIAB, then PIAB will issue an Authorisation enabling the Claimant to commence Court Proceedings if they so wish.
 This is a Section 14 Authorisation.

-The InjuriesBoard.ie also has a discretion not to make an assessment under Section 17 of the Act, which entitles the InjuriesBoard.ie to decline to deal with the Claim where it involves a Medical Negligence Claim, Psychiatric Injury Claims or various other types of claims.
-It is important to bear in mind however that an Application Form must be submitted in all instances to the InjuriesBoard.ie and then the InjuriesBoard.ie decides whether Section 17 of the Act applies to the Claim.
+PIAB also has a discretion not to make an Assessment under Section 17 of the Act, which entitles PIAB to decline to deal with the Claim where it involves a Medical Negligence Claim, Psychiatric Injury Claims or various other types of claims.
+It is important to bear in mind however that an Application Form must be submitted in all instances to PIAB and then PIAB decides whether Section 17 of the Act applies to the Claim.

 Suspension of Operation of Statute of Limitations

-The Civil Liability and Courts Act 2004 provides for a reduction in the general limitation period within which proceedings must be issued, after the cause of action in a personal injuries case arises, from three years to two years; but the period will stop running on the making of the completed and registered application to Injuriesboard.ie and, where ultimately the Injuriesboard.ie process does not bring about an award acceptable to both Claimant and Injuriesboard.ie -participating Respondent(s), or where a Respondent does not consent to an assessment being made, and in consequence Injuriesboard.ie issues a written Authorisation to the Claimant permitting the Claimant to issue court proceedings against such Respondent(s), the suspended limitation period does not again begin to run until six months after the date of the PIAB Authorisation.
+The Civil Liability and Courts Act 2004 provided for a reduction in the general Limitation Period within which Civil Proceedings must be issued, after the cause of action in a Personal Injuries case arises, from three years to two years; but the period will stop running on the making of the completed and registered Application to PIAB and, where ultimately the PIAB process does not bring about an Assessment acceptable to both Claimant and Respondent(s), or where a Respondent does not consent to an Assessment being made, and in consequence PIAB issues a written Authorisation to the Claimant permitting the Claimant to issue Court Proceedings against such Respondent(s), the suspended Limitation Period does not again begin to run until six months after the date of the PIAB Authorisation.

-In due course the InjuriesBoard.ie will issue an Assessment, which represents its valuation of the claim.
-The InjuriesBoard.ie will not consult with either Claimant or Respondent before issuing its Assessment.
+In due course PIAB will issue an Assessment, which represents its valuation of the Claim.
+PIAB will not consult with either Claimant or Respondent before issuing its Assessment.
 It is extremely important that you do not accept the Assessment without first contacting your Solicitor.

-If the award is acceptable to the Claimant and the Respondent then the InjuriesBoard.ie issues an Order to Pay to the Respondent.
+If the Assessment is acceptable to the Claimant and the Respondent then PIAB issues an Order to Pay to the Respondent.
 The Respondent has a period of 28 days to issue the cheque to the Claimant.
-If either the Respondent or the Claimant declines the Assessment the InjuriesBoard.ie issues an Authorisation enabling the Claimant to commence Court proceeding if the Claimant so wishes.
+If either the Respondent or the Claimant declines the Assessment PIAB issues an Authorisation enabling the Claimant to commence Court Proceeding if the Claimant so wishes.